 About Student Disability Services

 The Office of Student Disability Services serves full-time graduate and undergraduate students in the Krieger School of Arts and Sciences and the Whiting School of Engineering.
-In addition, we serve visiting college student in the JHU Summer Programs and visiting high school students in summer programs sponsored by the School of Arts and Sciences or the School of Engineering.
+In addition, the office serves visiting college student in the JHU Summer Programs and visiting high school students in summer programs sponsored by the School of Arts and Sciences or the School of Engineering.

 - Advanced Academic Programs Disability Accommodations